 My undergraduate training and Masteres project was completed at RMIT University in 2007.
 With an ongoing commitment to further osteopathic education, I was involved in further study completing a Graduate Certificate in Neonatal and Paediatric Manual Therapy at Victoria University in 2012.
 Mentoring osteopathic students to prepare for clinical practice is an important part of professional and clinic life, it motivates and challenges me to continually reflect on my skills and better myself and inspire those around me.

-Since 2012, Prue has been the Australian Course Co-ordinator for the Australian Research College of Osteopathic Medicine (ARCOM), who run training for registered Osteopaths.
-Additionally she is a faculty and board member of the Sutherland Cranial Teaching Foundation of Australia and New Zealand.
-In addition she is a professional member of Osteopathy Australia and the Australian Breastfeeding Association and maintains national registration with the Australian Health Practitioner Regulation Agency.
+Since 2012, I have been fortunate to be the Australian Course Co-ordinator for the Australian Research College of Osteopathic Medicine (ARCOM), who run training for registered Osteopaths.
+Additionally I’m a faculty and board member of the Sutherland Cranial Teaching Foundation of Australia and New Zealand.
+As a professional member of Osteopathy Australia and the Australian Breastfeeding Association, I undertake regular ongoing education and maintain national registration with the Australian Health Practitioner Regulation Agency.

 Prue is qualified to assess and fit Postural Control Insoles, a foot insert designed to improve not only foot function but to address postural complaints and musculoskeletal pain.

 She has worked in a number of clinics in eastern Melbourne since returning from working in Auckland, New Zealand and now feels at home living in the Yarra Valley and working at Koru.

 Prue enjoys spending time with her family including her 2 dogs Falko and Saffy, hiking, scuba diving, travelling and practising her German language skills.